We are a global hub for virtual training and networking in stroke recovery.

-- The CPSR-funded ViaTherapy app has been downloaded more than 6,400 times in a year and was named one of the top five apps at the UK’s leading rehabilitation conference.
+- The CPSR-funded ViaTherapy app was named one of the top five apps at the UK’s leading rehabilitation conference.

 - Our CanStroke Recovery platform is the only pre-clinical to clinical trials platform in Canada focused on stroke recovery and involving research centres from coast to coast.
 It tests approaches, therapies, therapeutics and technologies to improve recovery from stroke.